nickhnelsen/fourier-neural-mappings/README.md

 The data are stored as PyTorch `*.pt` files, `*.npy` arrays, or pickle `*.pkl` files.

-## Contribute
-You are welcome to submit an issue for any questions related to `fourier-neural-mappings` or to contribute to the code by submitting pull requests.

-## Acknowledgements
-The FNO implementation in `fourier-neural-mappings` is adapted from the [original implementation](https://github.com/neuraloperator/neuraloperator/tree/master) by Nikola Kovachki and Zongyi Li.
-The data generation code for the advection-diffusion example was provided by Zachary Morrow.
-The `matplotlib` formatting used to produce figures is adapted from the [PyApprox package](https://github.com/sandialabs/pyapprox) by John Jakeman.

 ## References
 The main reference that explains the Fourier Neural Mappings framework is the paper ``An operator learning perspective on parameter-to-observable maps'' by Daniel Zhengyu Huang, Nicholas H. Nelsen, and Margaret Trautner.
 Other relevant references are now listed:
 - [Fourier Neural Operator for Parametric Partial Differential Equations](https://arxiv.org/abs/2010.08895)